lextm/ancm-arm64/README.md

 # ancm-arm64, installer patches for ASP.NET Core module on Windows 11 ARM64 and IIS.

 ## Background
-The official installer for .NET 7.0/8.0 at this moment only properly installs ASP.NET Core module ARM64 bits on the machine, so that only pure ARM64 ASP.NET Core web apps can run on IIS.
-The application pool simply crashes when you try to host x86 or x64 web apps.
+The official installer for .NET 8.0/9.0/10.0 at this moment only properly installs ASP.NET Core module ARM64 bits on the machine, so that only pure ARM64 ASP.NET Core web apps can run on IIS.
+The application pool simply crashes when you try to host x86 or x64 web apps even if you enable emulation.

 > Note that .NET 6.0 web apps can only run in x64/x86 modes on IIS/Windows 11 ARM64.
-There wasn't no Windows ARM64 support in 6.0 release.
+There wasn't no Windows ARM64 support in 6.0 release, so this repo doesn't apply to .NET 6.0.
+> This repo also applies to .NET 7.0 but that release reached end of life.

-The changes made by this repo have been delivered to Microsoft ASP.NET Core team in dotnet/aspnetcore/issues/47115.
-However, they decided that no immediate action to take. **You can vote it up there and describe why the patch is important and should be included in the official installer.
-That might help prioritize the issue on their roadmap.**
+**The changes made by this repo have been recently accepted by Microsoft ASP.NET Core team in dotnet/aspnetcore/issues/47115.
+While the pull request has been merged, the patched installers for .NET 8/9/10 won't be available immediately.
+Please verify if the patch is needed carefully.**

 [I also wrote about my investigation on this topic in details](https://halfblood.pro/successful-and-failed-attempt-my-first-pull-request-for-asp-net-core/) and hope you find the technical details useful.